 ‘The Salisbury Poisonings’ is a British drama series that deals with a Novichok poison crisis afflicting the eponymous city, and stars Anne-Marie Duff, Rafe Spall, and Annabel Scholey.
-A former Russian military officer (who was also a double agent for UK’s intelligence services) is found poisoned on a park bench.
+A former Russian military officer (who was also a double agent for the UK’s intelligence services) is found poisoned on a park bench.
 So is his daughter, but these are not the only victims of the lethal nerve agent.
-The plot is quite petrifying, but what if it was actually inspired by real events?
+The plot is quite petrifying, but what if it was based on real events?

 Yes, ‘The Salisbury Poisonings’ is based on a true story.
 The drama series is the retelling of the Novichok poisonings of Sergei and Yulia Skripal in March 2018 in Salisbury.
 The subsequent Amesbury poisonings also contributed to the plot.
 Interestingly, screenwriters Adam Pattison and Declan Lawn are former Panorama journalists.
 Hence, the integrity of the victims’ experience was paramount while writing the script.